Overview of Hawaii Taxes

 Hawaii Property Taxes

-The state of Hawaii has the lowest property tax rates in the nation.
-The state’s average effective property tax rate is just 0.28%.
-Although the state’s average home value of over $500,000 is higher than that of any other state, the typical Hawaii homeowner pays just $1,400 in property taxes each year.
-That is $700 less than the U.S. average.
+The state of Hawaii has the lowest property tax rate in the nation.
+The state’s average effective property tax rate is just 0.27%.
+Although the state’s average home value of over $500,000 is higher than that of any other state, the typical Hawaii homeowner pays just $1,459 in property taxes each year.
+That is $738 less than the U.S. average.

-A major reason for the low property taxes is the state’s generous exemptions on owner-occupied residences.
+A major reason the state has low property taxes is that the state offers generous exemptions on owner-occupied residences.
 Homeowners are eligible for exemptions ranging from $80,000 to $160,000, depending on their county of residence.
 Below, we will dig into these exemptions, as well as other important Hawaii property tax facts.

 How Property Taxes in Hawaii Work